andersfrank/BracketBox/README.md

 BracketBox is an Objective-C wrapper of Facebook's CSS flexbox [implementation](https://github.com/facebook/css-layout).
 For the original Swift wrapper see [SwiftBox](https://github.com/joshaber/SwiftBox).

-Check out [BracketBoxExamples](https://github.com/andersfrank/BracketBoxExamples) to se BracketBox in action.
+Check out [BracketBoxExamples](https://github.com/andersfrank/BracketBoxExamples) to see BracketBox in action.

 ## Supported Attributes